2004 Ladies German Open

 The 2004 Ladies German Open was a women's tennis event that was played in Berlin, Germany from 3 May to 9 May 2004.
 It was one of two Tier I events that took place on red clay in the build-up to the second Grand Slam of the year, the French Open.
+It was the 35th edition of the tournament.
 Second-seeded Amélie Mauresmo won the singles title and earned $189,000 first-prize money.